The Hawthorns station: Train

 Most trains are operated by West Midlands Railway.
 The Monday to Saturday daytime service sees four trains in per hour each direction, operating westbound towards via Stourbridge Junction and eastbound towards Birmingham Snow Hill.
 Eastbound services run to either Dorridge or Whitlocks End, with one of each extending to Stratford-upon-Avon.
 Many trains continue beyond Kidderminster to Worcester Foregate Street and/or Shrub Hill.

 Extra services are laid on around the time of football matches to assist fans in travelling to and from the match.

 Chiltern Railways also serve the station with one train to Stourbridge Junction on weekdays only, from London Marylebone.
 There is no return service from The Hawthorns.

 Tram

 On Mondays to Fridays, West Midlands Metro services in each direction between Edgbaston Village and Wolverhampton St George's/Wolverhampton Station run at six to eight-minute intervals during the day, and at fifteen-minute intervals during the evenings and on Sundays.
 They run at eight minute intervals on Saturdays.

+From 5 April 2026, some southbound services run to a temporary terminus at Millennium Point, on the yet-to-be completed new line to Digbeth.